How Much Does Toilet Installation Cost in 2024?

 FAQs

-How much does a plumber charge to replace a toilet?
+How long does it take a plumber to install a toilet?